Zhuolin-Li/LocalMonitor/README.md

 1. add local server ip address to .env file
 2. read that ip address from main.py
 3. pass that ip address from main to position summary window during initialization
-4. if position summary window's local server ip is not empty (means there is a ip address in .env file), set a flag var: is_local_sync to true
+4. if position summary window's local server ip is not empty (means there is a local server ip address in .env file==> we need to sync data to that local server, if it's empty, means we do not need to sync), set a flag var: is_local_sync to true
 5. every time position window fetches cash and position, if flag var is true, call local_sync() function to sync data to the local server